jss367/jss367.github.io/_posts/2020-01-30-jupyter-environments-and-kernels.md

 If you want to add a kernel from one environment to another, say you want to add a new environment kernel to your main environment, you'll need to specify which Python you're referring to:

 `(my_main_env)` ➜  `/Users/<username>/opt/anaconda3/envs/my_new_env/bin/python -m ipykernel install --user --name my_new_env`

+You absolutely must include the full path name to python, otherwise you'll have to edit your `kernel.json` file.
+To get the full path, go to your new environment and enter `which python`.

 #### Removing Kernels